Peter Green (historian)

-Peter Morris Green (born 22 December 1924) is a British classical scholar and novelist noted for his works on the Greco-Persian Wars, Alexander the Great and the Hellenistic Age of ancient history, generally regarded as spanning the era from the death of Alexander in 323 BC up to either the date of the Battle of Actium or the death of Augustus in 14 AD.
+Peter Morris Green (22 December 1924 – 16 September 2024) was an English classical scholar and novelist noted for his works on the Greco-Persian Wars, Alexander the Great and the Hellenistic Age of ancient history, generally regarded as spanning the era from the death of Alexander in 323 BC up to either the date of the Battle of Actium or the death of Augustus in 14 AD.

 Green's most famous books are Alexander of Macedon, a historical biography first issued in 1970, then in a revised and expanded edition in 1974, which was first published in the United States in 1991; his Alexander to Actium, a general account of the Hellenistic Age, and other works.
-He is the author of a translation of the Satires of the Roman poet Juvenal, now in its third edition.
-He has also contributed poems to many journals, including to Arion and the Southern Humanities Review.
+He was the author of a translation of the Satires of the Roman poet Juvenal, now in its third edition.
+He also contributed poems to many journals, including to Arion and the Southern Humanities Review.
+He was elected a Fellow of the Royal Society of Literature in 1956.